 Those curls, those sweet dimpled elbows!

-These shots tell the story of something the subject loves.
-One day it will seem they’re inseparable, and the next it seems they’re forgotten… but you can’t remember when it happened.
+These faceless portraits tell the story of something the subject loves.
+One day it will seem they’re inseparable, and the next, it seems they’re forgotten.
+But you can’t remember when it happened.
 For that reason, especially in the case of children, photos like this make a beautiful memory keepsake.

-We love the low key light in this shot, taken during UK’s notoriously dark winter.
+We love the low key light in this photo, taken during the UK’s notoriously dark winter.
 If you’re dealing with low light yourself, don’t despair.
 Embrace it, look for teeny pockets of soft light, and create beautifully low key imagery like this one.

 Related: Embracing Winter Light

 This shot conveys personality in buckets!
 How?
-That wee girl, walking that (relatively speaking) gigantic dog… she’s on front, he’s trotting along behind.
+That wee girl, walking that huge dog, is on the front while he’s trotting along behind.
 That’s confidence, and this is not her first rodeo!

-Capturing routine, a moment in time or a day out is a fantastic story telling tool.
-It might seem a small thing today, but your children and future generations will love those images that shared a peek into your family’s daily life back in the day, as opposed to only knowing about the milestone moments.
+Capturing a routine, a moment in time or a day out is a fantastic storytelling tool.
+It might seem a small thing today, but your children and future generations will love the faceless photography that shared a peek into your family’s daily life back in the day, as opposed to only knowing about the milestone moments.

 Related: Wide Angle Fun

-Capturing your subject doing something they love… is there any easier way to convey something of your subject’s personality?
+Capturing your subject doing something they love…is there any easier way to convey some of your model’s personality?

-In these shots the stunning locations make for a really dynamic natural backdrop for your subject to pop.
-Just add subject and you’ve got a surefire winning combo!
+In these faceless portraits, the stunning locations create a dynamic natural backdrop for your subject to pop.
+Just add your subject, and you’ve got a surefire visual winning combo!

-And if you really want to elevate your shot, try shooting during the golden hour – that’s the hour or so after sunrise and before sunset when the sun is low on the horizon, soft, glowy and golden.
+And, if you truly want to elevate your shot, try shooting during the golden hour.
+That’s the hour or so after sunrise and before sunset when the sun is low, soft, glowy and golden.
 It’s flattering and hugely impressive in all types of photos including faceless photography.

 Not all faceless portraits need to tell a story.
 The most important thing is that it’s done mindfully.
 In the instance of the following photos, creativity is the purpose.

 A shot like this is taken by slowing down the shutter to capture the movement.
-There’s a challenge in ensuring the motion captured looks purposeful and not accidental, and that is creates an interesting effect.
+There’s a challenge in ensuring the motion captured looks purposeful and not accidental, and that creates an interesting and unique effect.

 You’ll need to experiment, as the shutter speed that works will also be dependent on the speed of motion you’re trying to capture.
 Start with 1/30, using ISO and aperture to balance, and tweak from there.

-You’ll probably need to use a tripod – unless you have a really steady hand (I don’t!) shooting handheld at speeds around 1/30 or slower will also capture camera shake, which will give you an accidentally blurry look.
+You’ll probably need to use a tripod – unless you have a really steady hand which I don’t!
+Shooting handheld at speeds around 1/30 or slower will also capture camera shake, which will give you an accidentally blurry look.

-Shadows are also a great way to get creative when shooting faceless portraits.
+Shadows are also a perfect way to get creative when shooting faceless portraits.
 This one was taking up another notch by intentionally blurring using the manual focus ring.

-The reflection and symmetry of this shot make it very compelling viewing!
+The reflection and symmetry of this shot make it a very compelling viewing!